 - 1 tablespoon soy sauce

-In a medium-sized bowl, mix together the shrimp, rice wine, salt, ginger, and half the green onions.
-Set aside for 15 minutes, stirring the mixture occasionally.
+In a medium-sized bowl, mix together shrimp, rice wine, salt, ginger, and half green onions.
+Set aside for 15 minutes, stirring mixture occasionally.

-Discard the ginger and green onions, and toss the shrimp in a colander to drain.
-Add the flour to a large bowl.
-Toss the shrimp in the bowl until evenly coated in flour.
+Discard ginger and green onions, and toss shrimp in a colander to drain.
+Add flour to a large bowl.
+Toss shrimp in the bowl until evenly coated in flour.

 Pour enough oil into a wok to come 2 inches up the sides.
-Heat the oil over high heat to 375°F, then adjust the heat to maintain that temperature.
-Shake excess flour off the shrimp and add as many to the wok as will fit in one layer.
+Heat oil over high heat to 375°F (180°C), then adjust heat to maintain that temperature.
+Shake excess flour off shrimp and add as many to the wok as will fit in one layer.
 Cook until golden brown and crispy, flipping halfway through, about 2 minutes total.
 Drain shrimp on paper towels.
 Repeat process with remaining shrimp.

-Pour off all but 2 tablespoons of the oil.
+Pour off all but 2 tablespoons of oil.
 Heat oil over high heat until just starting to smoke.
-Add the snap peas and stir-fry until bright green and tender, about 2 minutes.
+Add snap peas and stir-fry until bright green and tender, about 2 minutes.

-Add bean sprouts, Sichuan peppercorns, chilies, and remaining green onions.
+Add bean sprouts, Sichuan peppercorns, chiles, and remaining green onions.
 Stir-fry until mixture is very fragrant, about 30 seconds.
-Add the shrimp and soy sauce, and stir-fry until everything is mixed together and hot.
+Add shrimp and soy sauce, and stir-fry until everything is mixed together and hot.